Katy Simpson Smith

 Casey Parks is a Washington Post reporter who covers gender and family issues.
 She was previously a staff reporter at the Jackson (Miss.)
 Free Press and spent a decade at The Oregonian, where she wrote about race and LGBTQ+ issues and was a finalist for the Livingston Award.
 Her articles have appeared in The New York Times Magazine, The New Yorker, Oxford American, ESPN, USA Today, and The Nation.
 A former Spencer Fellow at Columbia University, Parks was most recently awarded the 2021 J.

-Shannon Kelley Atwater
+Shannon Atwater

 Richard Ovenden